-You can book your journey with a guide or assistance dog at least 48 hours before your trip by calling us on 03432 186 186, then selecting option 2, followed by option 4.
+You must book your guide or assistance dogs ticket before travelling.
+Please call us at least 48 hours before your trip on +44(0) 3432 186 186 and select English or French, followed by option 4.

 To confirm your booking, we’ll need your guide or assistance dog’s training documentation.
 What we need will depend on whether your dog’s accredited or not.

 If your dog has been trained by an accredited association, we’ll ask for the name of their member organisation and the accredited association.
 After a quick check, we’ll be able to confirm your booking.